 (c)

 Figure 1.1: Measurements for QC assessment in ATAC-seq samples.
-For each of the CD14+ monocytes and tCD4+ samples used to establish ATAC analysis QC measures include a) density distribution of ATAC-seq fragment sizes, b) enrichment of ATAC- seq fragments across TSS of all the Ensembl genes and c) UCSC Genome Browser view illustrating the ATAC-seq normalised read density (y-axis) at the promoters of GAPDH and NOP2 genes.
+For each of the CD14+ monocytes and tCD4+ samples used to establish ATAC analysis QC measures include a) density distribution of ATAC-seq fragment sizes, b) enrichment of ATAC- seq fragments across the TSS of all Ensembl genes and c) UCSC Genome Browser view illustrating the ATAC-seq normalised read density (y-axis) at the promoters of GAPDH and NOP2 genes.
 In c) CD14+ monocytes and tCD4+ tracks are colour-coded in green and red, respectively.

-Fold-enrichment signals over the TSS ranged between 5-7 for the tCD4+ samples being much higher (between 17-20) in the CD14+ samples.
-The lower sample quality of the tCD4+ compared to CD14+ samples indicated by the TSS enrichment values were recapitulated by the ATAC-seq reads pile up at the promoters of the glyceraldehyde-3-phosphate dehydrogenase (GAPDH) and the NOP2 Nucleolar Protein gene NOP2, presenting more background reads and less define signal for the tCD4+ samples in red (Figure 1.1c).
+Fold-enrichment signals over the TSS ranged from 5-7 for the tCD4+ samples, and were much higher (17-20) in the CD14+ samples.
+The lower sample quality of the tCD4+ compared to CD14+ samples indicated by the TSS enrichment values were recapitulated by the ATAC-seq read pile up at the promoters of the glyceraldehyde-3-phosphate dehydrogenase (GAPDH) and the NOP2 Nucleolar Protein (NOP2) genes, showing more background reads and less defined signals for the tCD4+ samples in red (Figure 1.1c).

 As part of the QC assessment, the percentage of mitochondrial reads and the fraction of reads in peaks (FRiP) were also investigated (Table 1.2).